 |

-Replace fuse F27 or repair open circuit between EI system ignition coil connector terminal 2 and ignition switch.
+Replace fuse F27 or repair open circuit between terminal 2 of the electronic ignition system coil connector and the ignition switch.

 |